beajorrin/DTC-Bioinformatic-Course/Readme.md

 For the sake of time, we are going to run **SPAdes** in assembler mode only (running both would take >1 hour).
 This will likely effect the downstream quality of our genome (e.g. a higher number of contigs!), so is not something you would generally want to do, but will allow us to produce assembled genomes which we can continue the practical with.

-To run **SPAdes** to assemble our paired fastq reads PSA-2017-01_1.fastq.gz and PSA-2017-01_2.fastq.gz in assembly mode only:
+:keyboard: To run **SPAdes** to assemble our paired fastq reads PSA-2017-01_1.fastq.gz and PSA-2017-01_2.fastq.gz in assembly mode only:

-:keyboard:
 ```bash
 spades.py -1 [location-to-read-1] -2 [location-to-read-2] –-only-assembler -o spades_assembly
 ```

-Replace the information in [ ] to the path of each fastq file.
+Replace the information in **[ ]** to the path of each fastq file.
 Wait for the command to run. **SPAdes** should give some output about what it is doing.
 At the end, you might see an assembly warning about erroneous kmer, that is OK for the sake of this exercise (re. run in assembly mode only).

->this willl take 5-10min
+>this will take 5-10min

-Navigate into your spades_assembly output folder and check whats there:
+:keyboard: Navigate into your spades_assembly output folder and check whats there:

-:keyboard:
 ```bash
 cd spades_assembly
 ```

-The file '*contigs.fasta*' is the contig file produced from the reads, and what we will be working with.
+The file *contigs.fasta* is the contig file produced from the reads, and what we will be working with.
 You can read more about what the other files are on the GitHub page: https://github.com/ablab/spades

 #
-Exercice
+**Exercice**

-How many contigs (sequences) have the result of the assembly (*contigs.fasta*)
+How many contigs (sequences) have the result of the assembly (*contigs.fasta*)?
 #
+## 3.4 Quality assesment of your assembly

-We can run *QUAST* (QUality ASsessment Tool) for an overview of our assembly metrics.
+We can run **QUAST** (QUality ASsessment Tool) for an overview of our assembly metrics.
 You can read more about QUAST here: https://quast.sourceforge.net/docs/manual.html:

 :keyboard:
 ```bash